The Bachelorette's Becca Kufrin and Garrett Yrigoyen Break Up After 2 Years Together - E! Online

 That conflict is part of the reason why the source says Becca and Garrett are going their separate ways.

-"Becca is still very upset with Garett's comments and the controversy surrounding it," the insider says, adding, "Their lifestyles don't mesh anymore.
+"Becca is still very upset with Garrett's comments and the controversy surrounding it," the insider says, adding, "Their lifestyles don't mesh anymore.
 Garrett wants different things and they came to a realization that they aren't compatible anymore."

 The pair, who relocated to Carlsbad, Calif. last year, are "currently living separately."
 The source explains, "Garrett is doing a backpacking trip in the wilderness with his buddies and is taking time for himself.
 They are trying to keep it low-key because they are still working things out, but the relationship is definitely done."